 Zircon

-The worldwide demand for Zircon is being driven by urbanisation of developing economies, world economic growth and the increasing end applications of zircon.
-However, the global supply of Zircon is declining due to current mines coming to their end of life and associated declining grades.
+The worldwide demand for zircon is being driven by urbanisation of developing economies, world economic growth and the increasing end applications of zircon.
+However, the global supply of zircon is declining due to current mines coming to their end of life and associated declining grades.

 Almost half of the zircon produced is used in ceramic applications due to its high refractive index, adjacent to diamonds, which scatters and reflects light.
 The surface layer of most tiles, bathroom ware and crockery obtain their glazed finish, durability, and resistance to discolouration, from zircon products used in their manufacture.
 Zircon usually occurs in lower quantities than all the other titanium dioxide minerals in the deposits and attracts a premium price.